alexabawi/Music-and-Data/READ_THIS_FOR_PYTHON_SCRIPTS.md

 `python3 save_chart_as_json.py project_data`

-(without the `).
 This will start the script; nothing else needs to be done for downloading.
 Just let your computer sit there and finish up.
 If you press CTRL+C when the script is running, this will interrupt and halt the downloads (so do this if you need to go somewhere).
 If the file already existed before you did